swharden/pyABF/README.md

 ![](/docs/graphics/spacer_paired_patch.jpg)
 ![](/docs/graphics/2017-11-18-multichannel.png)

+## Publishing Something Cool?
+I'm glad the pyABF project facilitated your research!
+Consider citing this project by name so it can benefit others too:

+> _"Computational analysis of electrophysiological recordings was performed using custom
+> software written for Python 3.6 and the pyABF module."_

+If your publication was supported by pyABF, let me know about it!
+I'd love to list it here.

 ## Feature Requests / Unsupported ABF Files
 If you have ABF files which are unsupported (or read incorrectly) by this software, chances are it is simply due to a use case I have not run across yet, so I would like to know about it!
 I can only develop and test this software against ABF files I have access to, so if you're interested in having your ABF file supported send me an email (and the ABF file you are trying to analyze) and I will investigate it.
-If I come up with a solution I will update the pyabf package so everyone will benefit from the change!
+If I come up with a solution I will update the pyabf package so everyone will benefit from the change.
+I can only develop for (and test against) ABFs I have access to, so I appreciate your contributions!

 **Scott W Harden, DMD, PhD**\
 [www.SWHarden.com](http://www.SWHarden.com)\